heretere/hch/README.md

 # Features

 - Generate and load config files using annotations
-- Generate and load config filees using builders
+- Generate and load config files using builders
-- Automatically structured config file so you don't have to worry about declaration order
+- Automatically structured config files.
+So you don't have to worry about declaration order
 - Create your own serializer and deserializer to handle different types

 #### Supported Configuration Types